ErmelindaRapoli/javaspring6/cheatsheet.md

 Copy the content of the id_xxx.pub file inside your account in GitHub.
 Account -> Settings > SSH and GPG keys -> New SSH key and past there the key.

+### From local directory to initialize a new repository
+> git init

+this command will create the directory .git

+### Add files or directory or all
+> git add filename

+> git add foldername

+> git add .

+### See the status of local repo with remote repo
+> git status -uno

+### Remove a local repository
+> rm -rf .git